yasminEzF/Notes/Arm/CAN.md

 ![image](https://github.com/yasminEzF/Notes/assets/109252157/68982b1b-9de2-4a6c-ae0a-5075517d6fa0)

 Sender injects a different bit every 5 consecutive similar bits and on the other side, reciever compares arriving bit stream for 5 consecutive similar bits and removes the fifth to filter the data correctly. if 6 consecutive similar bits are found, then it would indicate an error in the stream.

+`NOTE`:

+- NRZ encoding, Manchester encoding as a concept bas farhadt CAN tbh
+- smth about error frames (check vector elearning)